[keith-snook.info]QUAD II amplifier replacement capacitrs

 A 'leaky' C2 and or C3 will increase the KT66 current due to positive grid voltage ~ This may be seen as a larger than normal d.c. voltage across R12 ~ With the original C2 C3 or other aged paper in oil capacitors this effect may appear 'weather dependant' as it varies with humidity and temperature and with time in use again like we do as we get older

-Leakage can be checked in the amplifier by disconnecting the lead of C2 or C3 that is connected to pin 5 of the KT66 base and looking for a reduction in R12 d.c. voltage but take care not to disconnect the wire to pin 5 ~ If you measure a voltage between 0V GND and the open lead of C2 or C3 and you know the resistance of the meter you can calculate the leakage resistance and current
+Capacitor Leakage can be checked in the amplifier by disconnecting the end of C2 or C3 that is connected to pin 5 of the KT66 base and looking for a reduction in R12 d.c. voltage but take care not to disconnect the wire to pin 5 ~ You can then measure the voltage between 0V GND and the open lead of C2 or C3 and if you know the resistance of the meter you can calculate the leakage resistance and current as show here

 If you have fitted modern 'poly' capacitors for C2 and C3 or good paper in oil capacitors but still have a high voltage from each KT66 control grid pin 5 to ground it may be the KT66s are 'gassy' or the valve base is dirty ~ The voltage on each KT66 grid should be no more than about 1V when the amplifier is hot